cindygraffin-pro/cloud-practitionner/readme.md

 - AWS Forums (community)
 - AWS Whitepapers & Guides: for example the well architected framework
 - AWS Quick Starts:
-  - automated, glod-standard deployments in the AWS Cloud
+  - automated, glob-standard deployments in the AWS Cloud
+  - quickly deploy a popular technology on AWS
   - build a prod env quickly with templates
   - leverages CF
 - AWS Solutions: vetted technology solutions for the AWS Cloud (for ex AWS Landing Zone, replaced by AWS Control Tower)